-One final exam will be given to test your understanding of, and ability to apply, the material presented.
+One final exam will be given to test your understanding of the material presented, and may include material from lectures, seminar discussions, readings, films, activities, and student presentations.
 The exam will be cumulative, and may consist of multiple choice, true-false, matching, analysis, and short answer questions.
 Please do not miss the exam as you will not have the opportunity to make it up.
 Make-up exams may be considered for legitimate and documented circumstances (medical emergency, death in the family).